 In connection with the adoption of ASU 2016-13, the Company elected the fair value option in accounting for bank loan participations effective January 1, 2020.
-The targeted transition relief offered by ASU 2019-05, Financial Instruments - Credit

-Losses (Topic 326): Targeted Transition Relief was applied to elect the fair value option to account for bank loan participations already held at the January 1, 2020 date of adoption.
+The targeted transition relief offered by ASU 2019-05, Financial Instruments - Credit Losses (Topic 326): Targeted Transition Relief was applied to elect the fair value option to account for bank loan participations already held at the January 1, 2020 date of adoption.
 Under the fair value option, bank loan participations are measured at fair value, and changes in unrealized gains and losses in bank loan participations are reported in our income statement as net realized and unrealized gains (losses) on investments.
 At adoption on January 1, 2020, the Company applied the amendments on a modified retrospective basis, reducing the carrying value of its bank loan portfolio to fair value through an \$8.4 million adjustment with a \$7.8 million (net of tax) cumulative effect adjustment to reduce retained earnings.

 Losses due to credit-related impairments on bank loan participations are determined based upon consultations and advice from the Company's specialized investment manager and consideration of any adverse situations that could affect the borrower's ability to repay, the estimated value of underlying collateral, and other relevant factors.
-Management concluded that none of the loans in the Company's bank loan portfolio had credit-related impairments as of December 31, 2021.
-For the year ended December 31, 2020, management concluded that \$8.3 million of unrealized losses were due to credit-related impairments.
+For the year ended December 31, 2022, management concluded that \$1.5 million of the unrealized losses were due to credit-related impairments.
+Management concluded that none of the unrealized losses were due to credit-related impairments for the year ended December 31, 2021.
+For the year ended December 31, 2020, management concluded that \$8.3 million of the unrealized losses were due to credit-related impairments.